 Set Up A Payment Plan.
 The IRS will give you up to three years to pay off your tax debt.
 Contact them to set up a payment plan to release the wage levy.

-Make An Offer of Compromise.
+Make An Offer in Compromise.
 Ask the IRS to settle for a lump settlement that is less than what you owe.
 This is a difficult move, but it can be worth a try.
 You have a better chance of accomplishing this if you hire a tax attorney.

 If you are facing a wage garnishment from the IRS, know that you have options.
 Contact us today for a consultation.